vicentinileonardo/azuredevops-composition-test/README.md

 This Composition implements the following steps:
 1.  **Creates an Azure DevOps Team Project**: A new Team Project is provisioned in your specified Azure DevOps organization, managed by the Azure DevOps Provider (classic).
+2.  **Creates an Azure DevOps Environment**: An Environment is created within the new Team Project, managed by the Azure DevOps Provider (classic).
+3.  **Creates an Azure DevOps Git Repository**: A Git Repository is created within the newly created Team Project, managed by the Azure DevOps Provider KOG.

 ---
 TODO
-2.  **Creates an Azure DevOps Environment**: An Environment is created within the new Team Project, managed by the Azure DevOps Provider (classic).
-3.  **Creates an Azure DevOps Git Repository**:
 4.  **Creates an Azure DevOps Pipeline**:
 5.  **Grants Pipeline Permissions**: Permissions are granted for the created Pipeline to access the created Environment.
 This crucial step leverages the Azure DevOps Provider KOG, dynamically looking up the IDs of the Environment and Pipeline created by the classic provider.